AMR, pilots agree on language for new labor deal

 Smaller competitor US Airways Group is making an aggressive takeover push, and AMR’s unions, including its pilots, have said they would prefer a merger.
 The unions say they already have a tentative deal with US Airways should it achieve a takeover.

+The union board voted 13-2 to send the tentative deal with AMR to pilots for a vote.
+Union leaders will brief members on the deal in a series of roadshows ahead of a vote, a process that took about six weeks when the pilots voted on the earlier proposal in August.

+The pilots are currently working under strict labor terms imposed unilaterally by AMR as part of its bankruptcy process.

-AMR’s unsecured creditors committee in August said it supported giving pilots an equity stake, but only if they reached a prompt consensual labor deal.
+AMR’s unsecured creditors committee in August said it supported giving pilots an equity stake in the company, but only if they reached a prompt consensual labor deal.
 According to the APA’s statement, Jack Butler, a lawyer for the committee, met with the union’s board in Dallas on Friday for a confidential briefing.

 Reached by phone, Butler said he was invited to address the board, but declined to comment on the specifics of the briefing.